wmde/Serialization/README.md

 This component contains two sub parts, one containing serialization related code, the other holding deserialization specific code.
-The former is located in the Serializers namespace, while the later resides in the Deserializers one.
+The former is located in the Serializers namespace, while the latter resides in the Deserializers one.
 Both namespaces are PSR-0 mapped onto the src directory.

 ### Interfaces